Njuelle/how-to-dashboard/part3.md

 ![full-dashboard](img/bq-full-dashboard.png)

-Last time we have created a dashboard with Kibana and the probes system showing us detected motion in our office over a lapse of time.
+Last time in [Visualizing Data with Kuzzle Analytics - part 2] we have created a dashboard with Kibana and the probes system showing us detected motion in our office over a lapse of time.
 This time we will configure Kuzzle with BiqQuery and Data-studio.
 With the intention of doing a dashboard to monitor and visualize our data with Kuzzle and these tools.
 As you know Data-studio needs to manage data source and for that we will use BigQuery as data warehouse.

-We have to add the KDC-bigquery-connector plugin to our stack and for change we will visualize data about light level collected by our IoT sensor.
+We have to add the KDC-bigquery-connector plugin to our stack and for change, we will visualize data about light level collected by our IoT sensor.

 ![kdc-schema](img/kdc-schema3.png)